thiezn/awsaccountmgr/README.md

 pip3 install awsaccountmgr
 ```

 Next define configuration files for the accounts you would like to manage.
-The default location the script looks for these config files is ./config/.
 You can have multiple configuration files for logical separation.
 The script will iterate and validate each file before sequentially creating/updating the defined accounts.

 Here is an example file